kgateway-dev/kgateway/docs/getting_started/kubernetes/node_port.md

 ## How to use Gloo with NodePort?

-In Gloo, the service that's responsible ingress data is called "gateway-proxy".
+In Gloo, the service that's responsible for ingress traffic is called "gateway-proxy".
 To use Gloo with NodePort we simply need to configure this service to NodePort.
 For example, when installing with helm, use the following command: